 The authentication type specified for your Liferay Portal instance dictates the authentication type you’ll use to access your web service.
 The portal administrator can set the portal’s authentication type to any of the following:

 - email address

-The IP address must be pre-configured in the server’s portal properties.
+- First layer: The IP address must be pre-configured in the server’s portal properties.

-Next, we’ll learn about Liferay’s SOAP web services.
+Next let’s talk about Liferay’s SOAP web services.